EnvnHash/ara_sdk/Libraries/UI/src/README.md

 - OS HID Events are received from glfw
 - glfw calls global HID callbacks in GLFWWindowManger
-- glfw calls window specific HID callbacks in GLFWWindowManager
+- glfw calls window-specific HID callbacks in GLFWWindowManager
 - the UIWindows specific HID function is called
 - inside the HID function, _UIWindow::getObjAtPos()_ is called using the actual mouse position.
 Here, the nodetree is recursively iterated from top to bottom.
 In case the mouse position is inside the bounds of the actual node, it is marked as found. in case it has more children, those are iterated and the process is repeated until the end of the tree is reached
 - when a Node is found, a flat will be generated containing the node and all its parent elements.
-This list will then be iterated from bottom (lowest level) to top.
+This list will then be iterated from bottom (the lowest level) to top.
 Any node in this list can "consume" the hid event and prevent further propagation up the tree
 - UINodes can be excluded from HID processing using the _excludeFromObjectMap(bool)_ method.
 Excluding a UINode implicitly excludes all its children
 - each UINode is identified by a single or range of object IDs (depending on its content). in case the UINode is excluded from the object map, the ID will be -1
 - UINode Ids are assigned once after changes in the tree during the drawing step